 Artist, Author & Architect of whimsical worlds created with fabric and thread …

-These workshop require a 3 day minimum commitment
+These workshops require a day minimum 2 day commitment

 Modern Art Quilts: Design, Fuse & Quilt-As-You-Go

 When you use fusing as your primary construction technique no shape or layout is off limits because there are no seams to worry about.
 In this workshop we’ll explore the infinite possibilities of working with a singular shape and a limited color palette as the primary design elements for your modern art quilts.
 You’ll deconstruct, distort and transform your shape using paper cutting and collage techniques, combine it with a limited color palette and an understanding of the principles of art and design and you’ll have the building blocks you need to create a dynamic modern art quilt that is sure to get a wow! reaction.
 We’ll review and talk about your designs, develop a plan for creating and quilting them and then the actual construction process begins!